-5 Things To Do To Tell The Court If You Are Guilty Of An Offence
+5 Things To Tell The Court If You Are Guilty Of An Offence

 Before a court passes sentence, if someone pleads guilty or is found guilty of a traffic or criminal offence, that person or their lawyer will be given an opportunity to provide the court with their story as to what brought about the incident and their personal circumstances.
 This is called presenting a “plea in mitigation”.